ji-devs/ji-cloud/documentation/src/setup/fastly/fastly.md

 Only each origin should have host request condition, in order for that origin to be used for the domain. e.g. `req.http.host == "docs.jicloud.org"`

-A bit of _Custom VCL_ in the `recv` block is required to make it fetch index.html for plain directory requests:
+A small `VCL Snippet` for the `recv` block is required to make it fetch index.html for plain directory requests:

 ```
 if (req.url ~ "\/$") {